officialeric/project-diary/README.md

-# Create.Preview.Keep with Project Dairy by keeping your products records
+# Create.Preview.Keep with Project Dairy by keeping your projects records

 Showcase your Ideas and let Project Diary properly manage them by Providing you greatest